James Outman Player Props: Dodgers vs. Blue Jays

-James Outman and his .436 on-base percentage over his past 10 games (105 points higher than his season-long percentage), will be in action for the Los Angeles Dodgers versus the Toronto Blue Jays and Chris Bassitt on July 25 at 10:10 PM ET.
+The Los Angeles Dodgers, including James Outman (.450 on-base percentage in past 10 games, 109 points above season-long percentage), battle starter Yusei Kikuchi and the Toronto Blue Jays at Dodger Stadium, Wednesday at 4:10 PM ET.

+In his most recent appearance, he reached base in all five of his plate appearances (3-for-3 with a double and an RBI) against the Blue Jays.

 James Outman Game Info & Props vs. the Blue Jays